CordEngine/shared-configs/README.md

-# shared-configs
+# Cord Engine Tooling Shared Configurations

-Shared configurations for tools used in all Cord Engine projects.
+This repository contains the shared configurations for tools used across Cord Engine projects.
+This centralized approach ensures consistency and simplifies configuration management across all projects.